aimhigherweb/iec_website/content/what-we-do/orthokeratology-corneal-reshaping.md

 * +1.00 to +4.00 dipotres of hyperopia
 * Up to moderate (-4.00 dipotres) of astigmatism

 You must have a healthy cornea that is free of disease to wear ortho-K lenses.
 These criteria are the same as for potential candidates for laser surgeries such as LASIK.
+To find out if you are a suitable candidate for ortho-K lenses, [make an appointment](/contact/) with one of our optometrists.

 ![](/uploads/children-myopia-control.jpg)